-Calstone University maintains a Library with relevant books, periodicals, software tutorials, and other pertinent publications enhance the academic journey at Calstone University.
-Unreserved books may be checked out by students.
+Calstone College maintains a Library with relevant books, periodicals, software tutorials, and other pertinent publications to enhance the academic journey at Calstone College.
+Unreserved books may be checked out at no charge by students, for a maximum of 2 weeks at a time.
+There are no library fees when the books are returned on time in good condition.
+There will be a replacement charge, based on the market value of the book, if the book is lost, stolen or damaged.
 Reserved and reference books may not be removed from the Library.
 The library staff works with students on an individual basis, showing them how to take advantage of the library's specialized resources.